-The UIA Heritage and Cultural Identity Work Programme will hold a webinar on 26 June 2024 at 13:00-15:00 GMT.
+The UIA Heritage and Cultural Identity Work Programme held a webinar on 26 June 2024.
 Discussing the “Use and Reuse of Architectural and Landscape Heritage” is composed of two roundtables in order to allow disclosure of case studies of all the UIA regions.

 What is the relevance of exchanging ideas about the use and reuse of architectural, urban and landscape heritage?